Next.js logo

 Highlighted Posts

-This thread discusses the extreme difficulty of getting a reservation at Rao's, with suggestions including knowing a table owner, trying charity auctions, or hoping for a chance at the bar.
-One commenter felt a newcomer might be uncomfortable in the exclusive atmosphere.
+This thread extensively discusses the difficulty of getting a reservation at Rao's, mentioning options like charity auctions, knowing a table owner, or trying one's luck at the bar.
+Some users share positive experiences with the staff and ownership, while others caution about feeling out of place in the exclusive atmosphere.

-One user specifically praises Rao's meatballs, describing them as huge, moist, and flavorful, potentially some of the best they've had, especially from their Covid takeout experience.
+A user specifically praises Rao's meatballs, describing them as some of the best they've had, noting they were huge, moist, and flavorful, especially from their takeout experience during COVID.

 Recent Mentions